+24 discussions between various counsel who are most likely 25 to be questioning Dr Taylor, and I understand that while

-- seek to do that now.
-I will try and proceed in a more - 2 or less chronological order as to what happened and pick - 3 up some of these other points.
-So forgive me if I ask - 4 you something that you already dealt with yesterday, - 5 it's simply in an effort to clarify something. - 6 A. Okay.
-I understand. - 7 Q. I think where we left off yesterday was really to do - 8 with your consideration of the medical notes and records - 9 of Adam -- well, more how much time you had available to - 10 carry out that exercise. - 11 I'm going to put to you what Dr Haynes has said you - 12 should have gleaned from that exercise.
-I'm wondering - if you can help by commenting on whether you agree with - 14 it or you disagree with it, and if you disagree with it, - 15 the extent to which you disagree with it. - This is all not on your reflections now, but if you - 17 can think yourself back -- which I agree is not an easy - 18 thing to do -- to 1995 and try and see whether you agree - 19 that this is the information that, at that time, when - you were going to look through his medical notes and - 21 records, you were hoping to find or were looking for. - 22 If we pull up reference 204-004-163 and if we see - 23 that paragraph that starts (iii) -- we may have already - 24 seen this, and if we have it's one of those areas that - 25 I'm asked to clarify with you.
+6 A. Okay.
+I understand.

+Q. I think where we left off yesterday was really to do with your consideration of the medical notes and records of Adam -- well, more how much time you had available to carry out that exercise.

+11 I'm going to put to you what Dr Haynes has said you 12 should have gleaned from that exercise.
+I'm wondering 13 if you can help by commenting on whether you agree with 14 it or you disagree with it, and if you disagree with it, 15 the extent to which you disagree with it.

+This is all not on your reflections now, but if you can think yourself back -- which I agree is not an easy thing to do -- to 1995 and try and see whether you agree that this is the information that, at that time, when you were going to look through his medical notes and records, you were hoping to find or were looking for.

+If we pull up reference 204-004-163 and if we see that paragraph that starts (iii) -- we may have already seen this, and if we have it's one of those areas that I'm asked to clarify with you.
-So this is a reference to your preoperative

-assessment and it's described as an integral part of an anaesthetist's duties and if it is not performed adequately, mistakes will inevitably, as Dr Haynes believes, be made.
+1 So this is a reference to your preoperative 2 assessment and it's described as an integral part of an 3 anaesthetist's duties and if it is not performed 4 adequately, mistakes will inevitably, as Dr Haynes 5 believes, be made.

-These are the things that he thinks you should have expected -- or he would have expected you to ascertain.
-So the first is the nature of Adam's underlying renal pathology, and then he goes through the normal fluid balance, the electrolyte requirements and the intake and so on; and the fact that he required sodium supplements and that you should have realised that the sodium had to be given as a constituent of all the fluids administered and that repeat tests on Adam's blood were required.
+These are the things that he thinks you should have 6 7 expected -- or he would have expected you to ascertain.
+8 So the first is the nature of Adam's underlying renal 9 pathology, and then he goes through the normal fluid balance, the electrolyte requirements and the intake and 10 so on; and the fact that he required sodium supplements 11 and that you should have realised that the sodium had to 12 be given as a constituent of all the fluids administered 13 14 and that repeat tests on Adam's blood were required.

-Then the detail of the post-operative course following major surgery, in previous times that is, when he was seriously ill and he identified in particular that particular, December 1991 to January 1992, which I think you recollect he had a period of dialysis there for chronic renal failure at that stage.
+15 Then the detail of the post-operative course 16 following major surgery, in previous times that is, when 17 he was seriously ill and he identified in particular 18 that particular, December 1991 to January 1992, which 19 I think you recollect he had a period of dialysis there 20 for chronic renal failure at that stage.

-Then to have noted that he had several central venous lines inserted and to have ascertained the details of his normal peritoneal dialysis regimen.
+21 Then to have noted that he had several central 22 venous lines inserted and to have ascertained the 23 details of his normal peritoneal dialysis regimen.

 It goes over the page to -- I think it goes over the page.
 Can we see over the page?
 Yes.
-To have read the
+To have read the medical correspondence following his recent nephrology outpatient visits, to have noted any difficulties encountered during previous anaesthetics and to have noted any other features regarding Adam's health in general.